mozilla/testpilot/docs/faq.md

 ## I used to see an experiment, but now it's missing?

 We've recently shipped localization for Test Pilot and decided to restrict experiments from certain locales to ensure a smooth roll out.
 We didn't uninstall any experiments, but if your default language is German, some experiments may have been hidden from Test Pilot.
 Experiments you've previously installed are still accessible through `about:addons` and can be uninstalled from there.
 It's also possible that the experiment you're looking for has already graduated.
 You can see graduated experiments by clicking on the `View Past Experiments` button on [Test Pilot](https://testpilot.firefox.com/).

+## Why is Test Pilot telling me that something went wrong?

+If you've enabled `privacy.resistFingerprinting`, Firefox may be blocking add-on installation, and you will need to update your browser's configuration.
+To do so, do the following:
+1. Go to `about:config`.
+2. Right-click on the list of preferences, and select New > Boolean.
+3. Enter `privacy.resistFingerprinting.block_mozAddonManager` as the preference name.
+4. Enter `false` as the preference value.

+Otherwise, please see the instructions below to file a bug.

 ## Where can I file a bug?